pikvm/pikvm/pages/faq.md

   <summary>Click to view</summary>

 * Make sure that you have used the correct USB cable with DATA lines to connect the OTG port for the Raspberry to the computer.
 You may have decided to use a USB hub instead of a Y-cable and **it won't work**.
 Use good cables and follow the instructions :)
-* In very rare cases, some motherboards contain a buggy BIOS that does not understand the composite USB device because BIOS doesn't implement the USB stack correctly.
-In this case, we can suggest the [Arduino HID emulator](arduino_hid.md) from v0 platform with v2.
+* In rare cases, some very buggy BIOSes does not like HID and Mass Storage in one USB device.
+You can either [disable Mass Storage](https://github.com/pikvm/pikvm/blob/master/pages/msd.md#disable-msd), or use [Arduino HID](https://github.com/pikvm/pikvm/blob/master/pages/arduino_hid.md) to physically separate them.
 </details>

 ### BIOS/UEFI does not recognize USB of v2+, but computer does